alberto56/vagrant-jenkins/README.md

 For an initial deployment:

  * Install *the latest version* of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your computer (if your VM fails to boot, especially after upgrading your OS, please upgrade your copy of VirtualBox).
+For more information see [this issue](https://github.com/alberto56/vagrant-jenkins/issues/11).
  * Install Vagrant on your computer
  * Install Puppet on your computer
  * Install Librarian-Puppet on your computer